-You can help them see the importance of handwashing by setting a good example for them.
-Verbalize what you’re doing throughout the day like, “I just sneezed.
+One of the best ways to help little ones see the importance of handwashing is by setting a good example for them.
+Verbalize what you’re doing throughout the day, like “I just sneezed.
 I need to wash my hands.”
 Children will soon be following your lead.
 Or let the children tell you.
 For example, ” I just sneezed.
 Is there something I need to do after I throw my tissue away?”
-Children love ‘helping grown-ups remember something.’
+Children love ‘helping grown-ups remember things’

 Before and after: